dotnet/docs/docs/core/compatibility/core-libraries/9.0/inlinearray-size.md

 ---
 # Inline array struct size limit is enforced

 The <xref:System.Runtime.CompilerServices.InlineArrayAttribute> attribute was introduced in .NET 8 to annotate struct types that have a single field.
-Inline array structs were intended to have a size limit of 1 MiB.
+Inline array structs were intended to have a size limit of 1 mebibyte (MiB).
 However, due to a bug, the limit wasn't enforced for inline array structs that have a sequential layout, which is also the default layout as emitted by C#.
 This change enforces the size limit.

 ## Previous behavior